 3. Putin the Predator

 Certainly, Putin prepares for his meetings or any other official contacts in advance, by mining available information about his scheduled interlocutors and by considering all possible angles of how they might challenge him and how he would explain himself in a plausible, satisfying way.
 Such is the nature of politics as well as diplomacy.
 However, there are reportedly times when Putin, after considering information available, will simply declare his superior position relative to his interlocutor and let them know that they must accept what he says.
 His success in a meeting relies heavily upon how well he does his homework.
 Clearly, individuals as Putin can have a different context for learning about people.
-To explain further, when Putin asks about an interlocutor’s family, home, office, even capabilities, it not small talk or the result of friendly interest.
+When Putin asks about an interlocutor’s family, home, office, even capabilities, it not small talk or the result of friendly interest.
 Rather, he may be signalling, warning, that he has already evaluated an interlocutor as a potential target.
 He may be confirming information or collecting more.
 He may also be testing ones vulnerability to falsehoods or how one might respond to unpleasant information.
-He is creating a perceptual frame for his interlocutor.
+He is creating a perceptual framework for his interlocutor.
 Such tactics, techniques, procedures, and methods truly match those of a predator.
-Predators use deflection, social miscues, and misinformation to provide cover for themselves.
+“Human predators” often use deflection, social miscues, and misinformation to provide cover for themselves.
 They can use a contrived persona of charm and success to falsely engender trust.
 They have an exit plan in place, and are confident with regard to the outcome of their actions.
-Boiled down, they accomplish their deception using three steps: setting a goal; making a plan; and, compartmentalize get.
+Boiled down, they accomplish their deception using three steps: setting a goal; making a plan; and, compartmentalizing.
 By setting a goal, they know what they want and what it will take to get it or achieve it.
 They have no inhibitions about causing damage or harm.
 They stay focused.
 By making a plan, they not only determine ways to get what they want, but also develop exits if needed.
 By compartmentalizing, they detach themselves emotionally from attachments that might be embarrassed or be an annoyance if caught.
 They train themselves to give off no such tells, so they can pivot easily into a different persona.
-While some might acquire this skill as Putin likely had while working in the intelligence industry, others may not have any natural sense of remorse.
+While some might acquire this skill as Putin through training and experience in the intelligence industry, others may simply lack any sense of remorse.

 When immobilized or in a controlled “silence,” Putin’s face can also manifest a type of ambush predation in his thinking.
 He may be attempting to conceal his preparation to strike against a “troublesome or even threatening” party, if not at that moment, eventually.
 Ambush predators are carnivorous animals or other organisms, that capture or trap prey by stealth or by strategy, rather than by speed or by strength.